 - Obtain Flight Instructor’s License

-- Become a flight instructor for the school where one learned to fly.
+- Become a flight instructor for the school where you learned to fly.

 - Teach and earn from teaching until one has flown the minimum, 1500 flight hours.